Cerucal, tablets 10 mg 50 pcs

 Interaction

-The concomitant use of metoclopramide with levodopa or dopamine receptor agonists is contraindicated due to mutual antagonism.
+The simultaneous use of metoclopramide with levodopa or dopamine receptor agonists is contraindicated due to the existing mutual antagonism.

 Combinations requiring caution